 She gets lost in the wilderness of Papua New Guinea.
 Being a tour guide in Australia, she meets her high school boyfriend in Cairo only to explore the pattern which will transform her life in the long term.
 When long-distance relationships are suitable to her, other relations won’t be.

 Well, Wanderlust is all about self-discovery.
 On her journey, she discovers herself and the feel of a home she has been missing since her childhood.

 This book always comes first when it comes to travel.
 It is based on the life of Eliza Gilbert, a modern American woman who leaves her life to explore and connect with nature.
-She discovers the pleasures of Italy, dedication in India, and finally visits Bali.
+She discovers the pleasures of Italy, dedication in India, and finally visits Bali in Indonesia.